 Hacking - Any usage of the TMC Network for activities that are directly or indirectly, advertently or inadvertently considered “hacking” are prohibited.
 Any attempt to bypass security or content restrictions (such as web page filtering) is considered “hacking.”

 Foreign Media -Any attempt to introduce “foreign”, harmful, and/or inappropriate media to The Master’s College Network is clearly prohibited (this includes, but is not limited to: viruses, worms, etc.).
 Complete responsibility for such actions lies with the student(s) who introduce it.
 Intentional introduction will be treated as hacking and the destruction of property.

 Usage for Internet/Server -The TMC network is not to be used to set up a personal “server.”
 The server prohibition includes, but is not limited to: file sharing, DCHP, WINS, DNS, Directory Services and Web Services.
 For an extended definition, see the Network Use Policy ( /networkpolicy).

 Phone Usage - Illicit or harassing phone calls are prohibited.
 This includes calls to phone services with sexual content, or any type of inappropriate calls with/to other students.

-Each student bears full responsibility for his/her actions as they relate to the use the TMC Network or any electronic media.
+Each student bears full responsibility for his/her actions as they relate to the use of the TMC Network or any electronic media.
 Discipline for all infractions of the Media Ethics Policy will be under the direction of Student Life.
-This may include, but is not limited to, the suspension and/or revocation of MasterNet access privileges.
+This may include, but is not limited to, the suspension and/or revocation of network and Internet access and services.

 All legal consequences involving the use/misuse of the TMC Network or equipment lie solely with the user.

 The cost of damages caused by any student(s) enrolled at TMC will be born solely by the student(s) responsible individually; they shall not hold the college responsible in any way for their use/misuse of the Network whatever the ramifications of that use/misuse.

 Departures from the Media Ethics policy or any misuse of the TMC Network which may by “technicality” fall outside of this policy but which remain within the moral, ethical, and spiritual guidelines intended by the “spirit” of this policy are subject to discipline.